List of Parasyte characters: Parasites

-The strongest Parasite and a major antagonist in the series.
-His host body contains 4 additional Parasites that are completely under his control.
+The strongest parasite in the original story and of its main antagonists.
+Goto is the chief enforcer and right-hand man of Takeshi Hirokawa, the ringleader of a Parasite conspiracy to conquer humanity.
+His host body contains 4 additional Parasites that he can unify under his control.
 Since most of his body mass is parasite tissue, he can achieve feats of strength and agility far in excess of normal parasites and render nearly every inch of his skin impervious to gunfire and edged weapons.
-Despite being one of the more intelligent of his kind, Gotou is also one of the most violent.
-Whereas most Parasites kill humans to feed or eliminate threats, he often hunts them solely for sport.
-Nonetheless, Gotou does possess his own peculiar code of honor as seen when he commends opponents for getting past his defenses and seeks vengeance against Shinichi for his role in his comrades’ massacre at East Fukuyama City Hall.
 The name "Gotō" is a pun as one of the kanji is synonymous with the kanji for five (五, go), a reference to how 5 Parasites inhabit his host.

+Despite being one of the more intelligent members of his kind, Goto is also one of the most violent and bloodthirsty.
+Whereas most Parasites kill humans solely to feed or eliminate perceived threats, he often kills them purely for sport.
+Upon being first introduced, Goto brutally massacres a Yakuza hideout as part of an experiment to test his body's effectiveness against armed groups.
+When Hirokawa raises concerns about his lack of restraint, he bluntly replies that it was "good exercise."
+Notwithstanding his viciousness, Goto does adhere to his own peculiar code of honor as seen when he commends opponents for getting past his defenses and seeks vengeance against Shinichi for his role in his comrades' massacre at East Fukuyama City Hall.
+While he initially aligns himself with Takeshi Hirokawa's goals of building a Parasite-dominated utopia, he abandons such pretensions upon Hirokowa's death, concluding he exists "only to fight".

-Gotou is introduced as the chief enforcer and right-hand man of Takeshi Hirokawa, the leader of a Parasite conspiracy to conquer humanity.
-After Shinichi and Migi attack one of his organization’s "dining areas", Gotou is tasked with eliminating them.
+After Shinichi and Migi attack one of his organization's "dining areas", Goto is tasked by Hirokawa with eliminating them.
 Despite easily overwhelming the two in combat, they narrowly manage to escape.
-Later, when Hirokawa and his group are killed in an SAT operation, Gotou singlehandedly wipes out most of the attacking police forces before once again targeting Shinichi and Migi.
-In their ensuing rematch, Gotou absorbs Migi after the latter sacrifices himself so Shinichi can retreat.
-During the story’s climax, Shinichi poisons him by stabbing one of his few vulnerable areas with a pipe contaminated with toxins.
-As a result, Gotou loses control of the other Parasites in his body thereby enabling Migi to break free and help Shinichi finally defeat him.
+Later, when Hirokawa and his cabal are virtually wiped out in an SAT operation, Goto singlehandedly annihilates most of the attacking police forces before once again targeting Shinichi and Migi.
+In their ensuing rematch, Goto absorbs Migi after the latter sacrifices himself so Shinichi can retreat.
+Later during the story's climax, Shinichi poisons him by stabbing one of his few vulnerable areas with a pipe contaminated with toxins.
+As a result, Goto loses control of the other Parasites comprising his body thereby enabling Migi to break free and help Shinichi finally defeat him.